 Can you Travel with CBD Products?

-If travelling internationally, you need to be very careful about carrying CBD as laws relating to the cannabinoid vary greatly from country to country.
-Check this article on CBD legality if you’re not sure if CBD is legal in your destination.
+If you’re flying with CBD oil you need to be very careful, as laws relating to the cannabinoid vary greatly from country to country.

 The Bottom Line

 Failing to store your CBD properly will make it less effective, and expired products may even have negative side effects.
-It is important not to take any product that is passed its listed expiry date, or that have changed in colour or have an unusual odour.
+It is important not to take any product that has passed its expiry date, or that has changed in colour or has an unusual odour.

 Storing your CBD products properly will help you to get the most out of them, and if you are in doubt, it is best to replace any potentially-expired product.